CotripperPlatform/CoTrip/client/README.md

 import { faCoffee } from ‘@fortawesome/free-solid-svg-icons’
 library.add(fab, far, fas, faCoffee)
 ```
 To use globally, make sure to have the import syntax in the component you would like to use an icon in.
-To use any of these icons:
+To use any of these icons in a component file in your app, here is an example:
 ```
 import React from ‘react’
 import { FontAwesomeIcon } from ‘@fortawesome/react-fontawesome’

 export const model = () => (
   <div>
     <FontAwesomeIcon icon=“check-square” />